Get

 Treatment

-There is no cure for chronic kidney disease, but available treatment options can help with longevity and quality of life.
-Laboratory testing will be completed by the veterinarian, typically in the form of urinalysis and blood tests.
-Prognosis is dependent on the individual situation, how damaged the kidneys are, and how well the cat responds to treatment.
+There is no cure for chronic kidney disease, but available treatment options can help with longevity and the cat’s quality of life.
+The veterinarian will complete laboratory testing, typically in the form of urinalysis and blood tests.
+The prognosis depends on the individual’s situation, how damaged the kidneys are, and how well the cat responds to treatment.

 7. Dental Disease

 Dental disease is a very common health condition in domesticated cats.
-It is most common in older cats and can affect both the teeth and gums.
-Studies have shown that 50 and 90 percent of cats four years of age or older will suffer from some form of dental disease.
+It is most common in older cats and can affect teeth and gums.
+Studies have shown that between 50 and 90 percent of cats 4 years old or older will suffer from some form of dental disease.

 The most common types of dental diseases that cats suffer from are gingivitis, periodontitis, and tooth resorption.
-All of these conditions can cause a lot of pain and discomfort and if they are left untreated, can cause problems with chewing, swallowing, and even eating.
+All of these conditions can cause a lot of pain and discomfort and, if left untreated, can cause problems with chewing, swallowing, and eating.

 Symptoms: